software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > When the user opens the application on browser, there should be page where the added reading recommendations are listed.
 There should also be a link that says "Add a reading recommendation" which takes the user to another page, where they can add a reading recommendation using a form.
 >
 > For now, it is enough that the reading recommendation has a title, for example "The 2020 Scrum Guide", a link, for example "https://scrumguides.org/scrum-guide.html" and a short description, for example "All you need to know about Scrum".
-Each of these should have field on the form and they should be displayed on the list."
+Each of these should have field on the form and they should be displayed on the list.
+>
+> It would be convinient that the user could edit the added reading recommendation if, for example they made a typo in the title or description.
+The reading recommendation list should have an "Edit" button next to each reading recommendation.
+When user clicks the button, it should take user to an edit form, where the user can edit all the added information."
 >
 > -- The Product Owner